SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 55. Scroll to the Bottom of the Styling Panel to Number Format

-👉It is recommended to use auto-formatted scale for numbers in your dashboard as SAC will automatically adjust the scale based on the context of your data.
+🚩It is recommended to use auto-formatted scale for numbers in your dashboard as SAC will automatically adjust the scale based on the context of your data.
 You can also use scale formatting to change the way scale is being displayed

 56. Expand **Scale**